On the decomposition into Discrete, type II and type III $C^*$-algebras: Two news looks of discreteness, type and type

+Notice that the name ``normal ideals'' comes from the fact that an ideal of a $W^*$-algebra $M$ is a normal ideal if and only if it is $\sigma(M,M_*)$-closed.

-Proposition \ref{prop:type-hered}(b) implies that the property of being discrete, type $\tw$, type $\ttr$, semi-finite and anti-liminary are stable under essential extensions.
-Furthermore, Proposition \ref{prop:type-hered}(d) states that these types are preserved under quotient by annihilator ideals.
-In contrast, the quotient of a discrete $C^*$-algebra by an arbitrary closed ideal needs not be discrete (e.g.\ $\CL(\ell^2)/\CK(\ell^2)$ is of type $\ttr$).
-We also note that, if $B$ is a $W^*$-algebra, then an ideal of $B$ is an annihilator ideal if and only if it is $\sigma(B, B_*)$-closed.
-Thus, the phenomena in Proposition \ref{prop:type-hered}(d) extends the corresponding situation for $W^*$-algebras.
+Proposition \ref{prop:type-hered}(b) implies that the properties of being discrete, type $\tw$, type $\ttr$, semi-finite and anti-liminary are stable under essential extensions.
+Furthermore, Proposition \ref{prop:type-hered}(d) states that these types are preserved under taking normal quotients.
+In contrast, the quotient of a discrete $C^*$-algebra by an arbitrary closed ideal needs not be discrete (e.g.\ $\CL(\ell^2)$ is a discrete $C^*$-algebra but $\CL(\ell^2)/\CK(\ell^2)$ is of type $\ttr$).